jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 ## Bugs
-- Esc hotkey to menu doesn't work if you're hovering a inspect unit while spawning
 - Desync during ally turn (as seen in brad playthrough)
 - Ask server for latest state after returning from alt-tab
 ## Content